nnellans/bash-guide/README.md

 declare -x VAR_NAME="some value" # the -x tells declare to 'export' this variable
 ```

+> GSG: For sake of clarity use `export` instead of `declare -x`

 Using Environment variables:

-Environment variables can be used in the same exact way Shell variables are used.
+Environment variables are used the same way Shell variables are used.

 # Shell Functions